sysml/blockmon/README.md

 higher rate than they are consumed by the block they are by default dropped when the queue is full.
 This behavior can be changed on a per-block- basis.
-To enable this feature cmake must be run with the -DBLOCKING_QUEUE=on parameter.
+To enable this feature cmake must be run with the `-DBLOCKING_QUEUE=ON` parameter.
-One can then configure the queuing behavior in the <block> tag within the composition XML.
+One can then configure the queuing behavior in the `<block>` tag within the composition XML.
 The following queue behaviors can be specified:
-  1) drop (default):
+  1. drop (default):
      The default mode is "drop", in which messages are dropped if the InGate queue has no more free slots.
      Example:

      ```
      <block id="..." type="..." threadpool="..." invocation="indirect" blocking_mode="drop">
      ```
-  2) sleep:
+  2. sleep:
      In this mode, the enqueuing block (i.e., the thread running the block sending a message) sleeps for a configurable amount of time if the queue is full.
      Example:

      ```
      <block id="..." type="..." threadpool="..." invocation="indirect" blocking_mode="sleep" sleep_usec="1000">
      ```
-  3) yield:
+  3. yield:
      This mode is very similar to the "sleep" mode.
 However, the the enqueuing thread simply yields.
      Example:

      ```
      <block id="..." type="..." threadpool="..." invocation="indirect" blocking_mode="yield">
      ```
-  4) mutex:
+  4. mutex:
      In this mode a mutex is used to block the enqueueing thread until a slot the queue becomes free.
      Example:

      ```
      <block id="..." type="..." threadpool="..." invocation="indirect" blocking_mode="mutex">
      ```

 The above allows you to chose the best suited queueing strategy for your application.
 Two important points:

-1) The queueing behavior can currently only be configured per block(!) but not per gate.
+1. The queueing behavior can currently only be configured **per block** but not per gate.

-2) All methods (except "drop") may block the enqueueing block.
+2. All methods (except "drop") may block the enqueueing block.
 This may lead to deadlocks if you are not careful with your composition design and the composition's block-to-threadpool and threads-per-threadpool configuration.
    E.g., assume you have two indirectly invoked blocks A and B, both assigned to